 Land Rover, not off the road yet

-Crewe-based Bentley will please its clientele “desperate for a luxury electric product”, confirming that by 2030 the marque’s entire lineup will be electric.
+Crewe-based Bentley will please its clientele “desperate for a luxury electric product”, confirming that by 2030 it will be ready for its entire lineup to be electric.
 It’ll have to be a quick turnaround though, with the car maker not even expecting its first electric effort before 2025.
-Bentley can look to sister-brands Audi and VW for electric drivetrain tech - but when it arrives expect an electric Bentley with a distinct British character.
+Bentley can look to sister-brands Audi and VW for electric drivetrain tech – but when it arrives expect an electric Bentley with a distinct British character.

 Lotus goes hyper-electric

-The extraordinary Lotus Evija (pronounced “eh-vai-ya”) definitely lives up to the name, meaning "the first in existence”.
-It is the firm’s first pure-electric production car and its most extreme car ever.
-The cost is an eye-watering £1.7 million.
-For that price tag you’ll get a car built by hand and tested around the famous test track at the factory in Hethel, Norfolk.
+Lotus’s extraordinary Evija (pronounced “eh-vai-ya”) means “the first in existence”.
+It’s the firm’s first pure-electric production car.
+An eye-watering £1.7 million will you get a car built by hand and tested around the famous test track at the factory in Hethel, Norfolk.

-Just down the road from Mini, the English electric van manufacturer and vehicle developer Arrival has moved into a new plant in Bicester built on what is called a ‘skateboard’ platform.
+Just down the road from Mini is Arrival, an English electric van manufacturer.
+Arrival has moved into a brand new plant in Bicester which uses a ‘skateboard’ platform to assemble EVs.

 Coventry’s Hyperbat is another battery producer to watch.
-Hyperbat is a joint venture by Williams, the engineering arm of the Formula One racing team, and Unipart.
+Hyperbat is a joint venture by Williams Formula One racing team and Unipart.
 They’ve invested in bringing their electric technology from research phase to scalable production.

-Rumours persist that Tesla could be considering its own battery factory in the UK.
-Elon Musk recently flew in to the UK for two days, keeping the British Tesla gigafactory hopes alive.
+Meanwhile, rumours persist that Tesla could be considering its own battery factory in the UK.
+Earlier in 2021, Elon Musk stopped of in the UK, keeping the British Tesla gigafactory hopes alive.

 The UK currently exports all its end-of-life batteries.
-As gigafactories start producing, the UK needs to establish commercial-scale recycling for automotive lithium ion batteries, recycling as much as 80% of battery materials by 2035.
-Read more about the impact of EVs in our article: How green is your electric car?
+As gigafactories start producing, the UK needs to establish commercial-scale recycling for automotive lithium-ion batteries.
+The UK could be recycling as much as 80% of our battery materials by 2035.